Pat Carroll

 Patricia Ann Carroll (May 5, 1927 – July 30, 2022) was an American actress and comedian.
 She is best known for providing the voice of Ursula in The Little Mermaid.
 She made guest appearances in many popular television series including The Mary Tyler Moore Show, Laverne & Shirley, and ER; she also had a regular role on The Danny Thomas Show as Bunny Halper.
 Carroll was an Emmy, Drama Desk, and Grammy Award winner, as well as a Tony Award nominee.

 Early life

-Carroll was born in Shreveport, Louisiana, on May 5, 1927, to Maurice Clifton Carroll (d.
+Patricia Carroll was born in Shreveport, Louisiana, on May 5, 1927, to Maurice Clifton Carroll (d.
 1963) and Kathryn Angela (née Meagher).
-Carroll's family moved to Los Angeles when she was five years old, and she soon began acting in local productions.
+Patricia’s family moved to Los Angeles when she was five years old, and she soon began acting in local productions.
 She graduated from Immaculate Heart High School and attended Catholic University of America after enlisting in the United States Army as a civilian actress technician.